okbreathe/jquery_plugins/okCycle/README.md

 *Tiny, modular, flexible slideshow*

-okCYcle is an slideshow UI focused on modularity and ease of customization.
+okCycle is an slideshow UI focused on modularity and ease of customization.
-While I hate to reinvent the wheel for the Nth time, there are too many bloated, spaghetti-code (but pretty!) slideshows that worked well enough until you stepped off their "golden path" and tried to change anything.
+While I hate to reinvent the wheel for the Nth time, there are too many bloated (but pretty!), spaghetti-code slideshows that only work well enough until you step off their "golden path" and actually try to adapt it to your needs.
 What I needed was a small plugin, with sensible defaults, that was easy customize.

 This is that.